 The Regulations also state that once a local authority has completed its investigation and established the cause of the failure, it must take action to restore the water quality so that it is wholesome.

-If the local authority cannot secure action within 28 days of finding the cause, it must serve a Notice under Section 80 of the 1991 Act on that person as the relevant person(s).
+If the local authority cannot secure action within 28 days of finding the cause, it may serve a Notice under Section 80 of the 1991 Act on that person as the relevant person(s).

 If, following risk assessment or monitoring, the local authority considers, that a private supply is a potential danger to human health, it must take appropriate steps to ensure that people likely to consume the water are warned and given advice to allow them to minimise any such danger.
 Furthermore, when any private water supply is a potential danger to human health, the local authority is required to serve a Notice on the relevant person(s) under Regulation 18 (Regulation 20 in Wales) instead of under Section 80 of the 1991 Act